mtik00/noogle/README.md

+# TODO

+[ ] sqlalchemy?
+[ ] deployment
+[ ] `circusd` error reporting through `mailgun`
+[ ] documentation
+[ ] debug mode
+[ ] env var setup

 # Introduction
-Controlling your Nest thermostat with Google calendar events
+This project is used to control your Nest thermostat through your Google calendar using events.

 # Requirements

-We depend on these things:
+We depend on these things to communicate with Google and Nest APIs:

 *   [python-nest](https://pypi.python.org/pypi/python-nest)
 *   [google-api-python-client](https://developers.google.com/google-apps/calendar/quickstart/python)

+See `requirements.txt` for a complete list of requirements.

 # Configuration